Cruise safety guide: how to have a smoother cruise vacation

 Before you travel, you’ll want to look up what illnesses could be a concern in your destination(s) so you know the best way to prepare.
 Look up your destinations on the CDC’s website for location-specific health risks.

 Good to know: Thinking about trying adventurous activities while you’re on land like snorkeling, horseback riding, or skiing?
-Take every safety precaution you can to prevent injuries, and make sure your travel insurance covers adventure sports.
-Travel insurance is an essential part of any vacation, and our Travel Select plan not only covers certain adventure sports, but also has an optional adventure sports upgrade with coverage for additional thrilling activities like zip lining, bungee jumping, and scuba diving deeper than 60 feet.
+Take every safety precaution you can to prevent injuries, and make sure your travel insurance provides coverage for adventure sports.
+Travel insurance is an essential part of any vacation, and our Ultimate plan not only provides coverage for certain adventure sports, but also has an optional adventure sports upgrade with coverage for additional thrilling activities like zip lining, bungee jumping, and scuba diving deeper than 75 feet.

 How can I help protect my health before my cruise?